 Note: your messages are in the public domain

 Spot may be ‘Schiphol only’ for the purposes of responding to messages and taking part in discussions, but you should remember that anyone could be lurking.
-Spot's content is indexed by search engines like Google, just like other online content.
+Search engines like Google index Spot’s content, just like any other online content.
 It's worth bearing this in mind when you post information or respond to others, especially if it's a sensitive topic.
 The world is watching.
 And your family might be, too.
 Behave accordingly.

-All participants are responsible for the content of their messages, requests and responses.
+Every participant is responsible for the content of his/her own messages, requests and responses.
 You can, however, ask the community manager to edit something.
-As a rule, we don't remove profiles or messages, once they've become part of a discussion which other people have made the effort to participate in too.
-If you've posted a message or response which, with hindsight, you now feel is going to haunt you forever, you can e-mail the community manager explaining why and asking for your profile and/or the message to be made anonymous.
+As a general rule, we don't remove profiles or messages, once they've become part of a discussion that other people have made the effort to participate in too.

 Where Spot draws the line

 Stumbled upon a broken link?
 Noticed some incorrect information?
-Or maybe someone posted a message which you think violates the guidelines.
+Or maybe someone posted a message that you think violates the guidelines?
 If so, e-mail our community manager, Annick.
-She'll get straight onto it.
+She'll get straight on it.

 Our community managers have the final say